mcraiha/spine-unity-docs/Animation.md

 ###### Current Time (or Start Time)
 The time the Animation is currently playing at can be changed at any point while it's playing.

-For example, you can change the `.Time` immediately after `SetAnimation` so the animation starts in the middle instead of the beginning.
+For example, you can change the `.TrackTime` immediately after `SetAnimation` so the animation starts in the middle instead of the beginning.
 Note that time is in seconds.
 To convert Spine editor frames to seconds, you must divide by the dopesheet’s 30 fps tick marks: `AnimationTime = (frameNumber/30f)`.

 ```csharp
      // Play a "dance" animation starting from frame 10